Date of Award:

 A relationship similar to the Bush Equation was obtained that related photon utilization efficiency to flashing frequency, load factor, Photosystem II (PSII) concentration and reaction frequency, and chlorophyll content.
 The model was validated by the experimental data of a number of researchers.

 Zemke, Peter Edwin, "Mathematical Modeling of Light Utilization and the Effects of Temperature Cycles on Productivity in a Steady-State Algal Photobioreactor" (2010).
 All Graduate Theses and Dissertations.
-Paper 665.
+665.